research programme

 2. Foundational Inversion

-The programme begins from a methodological inversion.
+The programme begins from two methodological inversions.

-Classical methodological realism assumes:
+Classical methodological realism generally assumes:

 • stable systems,